ministryofjustice/money-to-prisoners-api/README.md

 ## Requirements

-- Unix-like platform with Python 3.4+ and NodeJS
+- Unix-like platform with Python 3.6+ and NodeJS
-- PostgreSQL 9.4+
+- PostgreSQL
-- [Docker](https://www.docker.com/products/docker) is used for deployment, optional for development

 ## Developing locally